Tearful Kenin Out But Barty Just Getting Started At Australian Open - UrduPoint

 Barty, who is unbeaten in seven matches after sitting out nearly all of last year, blamed the lapse on ring-rust.

-McDonald, 25, became the lowest-ranked tour-level winner against Coric, a US Open quarter-finalist last year, and reaches a Grand Slam third round for only the second time.
+McDonald, 25, became the lowest-ranked tour-level winner against Coric, a US Open quarter-finalist last year, and reaches the third round of a Grand Slam for only the second time.

 Later Thursday, Nadal will test his sore back again as he chases a record 21st Grand Slam crown.